 Type of potential Mutual Obligation Failures When is a Participant's Income Support Payment suspended?
 When is a Demerit created (pending confirmation) on a Participant's record?
 When does a Participant accrue a Demerit (i.e. the Demerit is confirmed)?
 When is a Participant's Income Support Payment suspension lifted?
 Job Search Failure The Participant failed to undertake adequate Job Searches.
 When the Job Search Period ends and the number of Job Search efforts that are recorded by the Participant in the Department's IT System is not equal to the number of Job Search efforts that are required under the Participant's Job Plan.
 When the Job Search Period ends and the number of Job Search efforts that are recorded by the Participant in the Department's IT System is not equal to the number of Job Search efforts that are required under the Participant's Job Plan.
 Demerit is automatically created and confirmed.
 When the Job Search Period ends and the number of Job Search efforts that are recorded by the Participant in the Department's IT System is not equal to the number of Job Search efforts that are required under the Participant's Job Plan.
 Demerit is automatically confirmed.
 When the Provider selects 'Yes' in response to the question 'Do you accept the job seeker's reason?' and records the reason accepted as a Valid Reason on the Provider Reengagement Page in the Department's IT Systems.
 OR When the Provider selects 'Yes' in response to the question 'Has the job seeker now met their re-engagement requirement?' on the Provider Re-engagement Page in the Department's IT Systems.
 OR When the Provider selects 'Unable to Re-engage Within 2 Business Days' on the Provider Re-engagement page in the Department's IT Systems.
 See the discussion on page 25 of this Guideline regarding when a Provider must select 'Unable to If the Provider assesses that submitted Job Search efforts are not of satisfactory quality to have satisfactorily met their requirement, payment is suspended when the Provider records an 'Unsatisfactory' assessment result in the Job Search Reporting page.
-When the Provider records an 'Unsatisfactory' assessment result in the Job Search Reporting page.
-When the Provider records the reason they did not accept as a Valid Reason in the Department's IT Systems.
-See the discussion on page 20 of this Guideline regarding when a Provider must select a description of the Participant's Re-engage Within 2 Business Days'.
-OR When the Provider selects 'Requirement no longer needs to be met' on the Provider Re-engagement page in the Department's IT Systems.
+When the Provider records an 'Unsatisfactory' assessment result in the Job Search Reporting page. records the reason they did not accept as a Valid Reason in the Department's IT Systems.
+See the discussion on page 20 of this Guideline regarding OR When the Provider selects 'Recomet' on the Provider Re-engage Department's IT Systems.
+OR If a Capability Assessment is the Services Australia will lift the Interior of the Provider Re-engage Department's IT Systems.
+OR If a Capability Assessment is the Services Australia will lift the Interior of Recometation of the Provider selects 'Recomet' on the Provider Re-engage Department's IT Systems.
+When the Provider selects 'Requirement no longer needs to be met' on the Provider Re-engagement page in the Department's IT Systems.
 OR If a Capability Assessment is the Reconnection Requirement, Services Australia will lift the Income Support Payment suspension once the Participant contacts them to participate in a Capability Assessment.
-OR